peterosterlund2/texel/doc/proofgame.md

 1. There are 8 files, corresponding to the a-h files in a normal chess position.
 2. Each file contains 0 or more pawns in a specified order.
-This arrangent of pawns is refered to as a *pawn column*.
+This arrangement of pawns is referred to as a *pawn column*.
 Note that there are no actual squares in this state.
 Only the order of the pawns matters.
 3. The number of non-pawn pieces for each piece type and color is included in the state, but the position of the non-pawn pieces are not included in the